https://www.frost.miami.edu/index.html

 Phillip and Patricia Frost School of Music

-The University of Miami Frost School of Music awards three types of undergraduate degrees within fourteen major programs.
+The University of Miami Frost School of Music awards the following undergraduate degrees:

 Accreditation